Chano García

-Joaquín "Chano" García (1903 – death date unknown) was a Cuban infielder in the Negro leagues and Cuban League in the 1920s.
+Joaquín "Chano" García (1903 – death date unknown) was a Cuban professional baseball second baseman, third baseman and shortstop in the Negro leagues and Cuban League in the 1920s.

 A native of Caibarién, Cuba, García made his Negro leagues debut in 1926 with the Bacharach Giants, and played in all 11 games of the 1926 Colored World Series for the Bacharach club.
 The following season, he played for the Lincoln Giants.
 García also played in the Cuban League for the Almendares club.